pagkly/Zed/Investopedia3/House Poor Definition.md

 To prevent becoming house poor, prospective homeowners should not let their dreams get the better of them.
 They can start out by considering the following unwritten guidelines:

 -   A conservative estimate of how much to spend on a home is 2.5 times your total gross salary.
 Sure, you might earn more in five years.
 However, you might also find yourself out of work, as well.
 -   Other factors to consider are the amount of the down payment, the mortgage interest rate, the property taxes, etc. Therefore, a more precise way to determine how much you should spend would be to calculate what percent of your monthly gross income will be spent on housing costs.
-This is referred to as the "debt-to-income" ratio, or [front-end DTI](https://www.investopedia.com/terms/f/front-end-debt-to-income-ratio.asp).
+This is referred to as the "debt-to-income" ratio, or [[front-end DTI]](https://www.investopedia.com/terms/f/front-end-debt-to-income-ratio.asp).
 The rule of thumb is that this number should be no more than 28%.
 -   Make sure you choose the right [mortgage](https://www.investopedia.com/terms/m/mortgage.asp).
 If you don’t want to get caught off guard by unexpected payment increases with a variable rate mortgage, opt for a [fixed interest rate](https://www.investopedia.com/terms/f/fixed-rate_mortgage.asp).
 -   Keep some money aside for unexpected circumstances, such as maintenance costs or sudden changes to your financial position.